 Like conventional mortgages, most VA loans are issued by private lenders.
-But they’re backed by the full faith and credit of the U.S. government, specifically the U.S. Department of Veterans Affairs, up to limits set by federal regulation.
+But they’re backed by the full faith and credit of the U.S. government, up to limits set by federal regulation.

 The federal guarantee reduces the risk for lenders and allows them to offer more favorable terms.
-That often means lower interest rates and no need to carry expensive private mortgage insurance (PMI) waiver on loans with loan-to-value (LTV) ratios higher than 80%.
+That often means lower interest rates and a private mortgage insurance (PMI) waiver on loans with loan-to-value (LTV) ratios higher than 80%.

-It also allows lenders to offer VA purchase loans with no down payment required, which puts homeownership within reach for service members who have limited personal savings.
+It also allows lenders to originate VA purchase loans with no down payment required, which puts homeownership within reach for service members who have limited personal savings.
 Conventional loans require down payments: 20% or more of the property’s value if you want to avoid PMI.
-Other government-backed loans, including FHA loans, also require money down.
+Other loan types, such as FHA loans, also require money down.

 VA Loan Eligibility Requirements

-VA loan eligibility requirements vary by the applicant’s branch, service length and dates, and discharge status.
+VA loan eligibility requirements vary by the applicant’s branch of service, service length and dates, and discharge status.
 Dishonorably discharged service members are not eligible for VA loans under any circumstances.

 Eligibility Requirements for Service Members

-- National Guard and Reservist personnel who gave at least 90 consecutive days on active duty after Aug.
+National Guard and Reservist personnel who gave at least 90 consecutive days on active duty after Aug.
 2, 1990, are eligible for VA loans.
-National Guard and Reservist personnel who did not give at least 90 consecutive days on active duty are eligible once they log at least six years in their respective service branch and retire, remain on selected reserve status, or transfer to other reserve status.
+National Guard and Reservist personnel who did not give at least 90 consecutive days on active duty are eligible once they log at least 6 years in their respective service branch and meet any of the following criteria: